trilitech/tezos-developer-docs/docs/architecture/tokens.md

 - Stablecoins, which are tied to the price of fiat currencies such as USD and EUR
 - Wrapped tokens, which represent tokens from another blockchain or another standard; see [Wrapped tokens](#wrapped-tokens)

-Tezos is also reputed as a platform for owning and exchanging various types of NFTs.
+Tezos is also used as a platform for owning and exchanging various types of NFTs.

 In most cases, (non-native) tokens are managed by smart contracts.
-They are not stored directly in accounts; instead, smart contracts keep a ledger of how many tokens are hold by different accounts.
+They are not stored directly in accounts; instead, smart contracts keep a ledger of how many tokens each account holds.

 However, Tezos also offers a built-in abstraction called tickets, which are fungible tokens that can be created by smart contracts in limited quantity (possibly only one), but whose ownership are directly tracked by the blockchain.